Case studies

 “There’s a grave lack of transparency.
 How much has the fundraiser raised in total?
 Where can I see…how many “entries” I’ve earned based on said donations?”

-Omaze Customer, via social comment
+Omaze Customer, via a comment

 Customer, via social